Mukku27/rust-from-zero/README.md

 >Threads may interleave execution based on sleep durations and CPU scheduling.
 > join() ensures deterministic cleanup by waiting for threads to finish before the program exits.

+### r6-move-closures-with-threads
+> **Using move Closures to Transfer Ownership into Threads**
+>This example dives deeper into how ownership works with threads in Rust.
+Since threads may outlive the main function's stack, Rust enforces ownership rules strictly to avoid data races and invalid references.

 ---